1. Decide on your ring size and Ring Master Mold to use.

 Lubricate your ring cap mold and roll out a ball of clay 3.5mm or 7 rolling frames thick.
 There should be enough clay to cover desire mold cavity

 3. Create ring cap

 Cover ring cap cavity with freshly rolled out clay.
 “Gently” extrude clay into mold by rolling over it with clay roller.
 This should be done gradually each pass rolling a little harder to fill mold.
 Going slowly will allow air to equalize in mold and properly fill cavity.
 Most of excess clay will fall to thr side.
 Clean up extras and reroll again before putting on hotplate for 15min.
 Allow to cool and remove from mold.
 You need to repeat this process for second ring cap.

 4. Prepare clay with Flex Fluid

 Using your chosen clay you are going to make small amount of flex clay out of it.
-Add one drop of Flex Fluid per gram of clay.
+Add one drop of Flex Fluid per 2 grams of clay.
 Mix well by kneading and allow it to sit for 20 minutes till it absorbs fluid.

 5. Create band

 Using your freshly created flex clay roll out snake and then roll flat between 1.5mm to 4mm (Rolling Frame numbers 3 to 8).
 The range of thickness will determine whether texture is inset into band or sits higher then rings caps.
 The texture you are using will also determine how thick clay strip should be.
 Experiment and have fun!

 6. Texture and cut